daque-dev/viare/CONTRIBUTING.md

     }
     ```
 - Always use curly braces after flow control statements.
-Even if only it's followed
+Even if it's followed
 by only one line:
     ```
     /// Do this